Laser hair removal is the most popular medical procedure for removing unwanted hair permanently.

 Although everyone gets lured by the idea of waxing and shaving-free life, they fail to acknowledge that the laser hair removal process, like any other thing in this world, has consequences too.

 10 Facts That You Should Know Before Laser Hair Removal

 Getting permanently rid of unwanted body hair is the most coveted asset for every woman.

-It gives them the confidence to enjoy life on their terms without worrying about whether they should raise their arms or not.
-But here are some facts you should know about the laser hair removal process before getting it done.
+It gives them the confidence to enjoy life on their terms without worrying about whether they should raise their arms.
+But here are some facts you should know about the permanent hair reduction process before getting it done.

 It will take at least two to three weeks after the first treatment before you start observing a difference.

 Laser hair removal takes multiple sessions to root out hair from the anagen stage, as it is the only point where the hair follicle remains attached to the bulb.

-This treatment gets to the root of the issue, literally, and once you get done with all of its sessions, you will never have to worry about unwanted hair growth.
+This treatment gets to the root of the issue, and once you get done with all of its sessions, you will never have to worry about unwanted hair growth.

-2. Consider shaving the treatment area before going for Laser Hair Removal
+2. Consider Shaving the Treatment Area Before Going for Laser Hair Removal

 These burnt hairs also interrupt the laser treatment as when laser targets the skin needed to be treated, hair on the surface burns to leave the hair shaft below intact.

 This increases the number of sessions you will have to go through.
-So, it is prescribed to shave the area 24 hours before the treatment.
+So, shaving the area 24 hours before the treatment is prescribed.
 The same goes for makeup.

 It is prescribed to stop using fake tanning products 3-4 weeks before the procedure.
 Your skin needs to be thoroughly exfoliated to avoid any side effects.